laurapacilio/laurapacilio.github.io/aboutme.md

 I also like that good content helps people.
 It helps leaders express their ideas clearly.
 It helps people showcase their incredible ideas.
 It helps people excel at work.
 For example, I love imagining the relief on users' faces when they find a well-written article that fixes their problem.

 Finally, working in tech is just *so cool*.
 I've had the privilege of writing about some of the most transformative topics and products of our generation.
-That kind of work preserves my sense of wonder and makes me excited about the future.
+My work preserves my sense of wonder and makes me excited about the future.